 - Make sure they fit properly (too loose = lost in a snowbank)

 Salt burns are visible.
-Antifreeze poisoning is silent—and fatal.
+Antifreeze poisoning is silent—and fatal within 24-72 hours without treatment.

-Ethylene glycol (the active ingredient in most antifreeze) tastes sweet.
-Dogs lap it up from puddles.
-By the time symptoms appear, kidney failure has already begun.
+Ethylene glycol (the active ingredient in most antifreeze) tastes sweet because it's a sugar alcohol.
+Dogs lap it up from puddles instinctively—they're drawn to it the way they'd be drawn to spilled soda.
+By the time symptoms appear (4-12 hours later), kidney failure has already begun.
+The crystals that form in the kidneys are irreversible.

 The Dose That Kills: